Welcome to the Local Group

-This is our new website so please bear with us as we work the kinks out.
 Those of you visiting from the general public can access many of the features here.
 All public events, articles and newsletters should be accessible to you.
 When you decide to join us, the rest of the features will open up to you.
 You can apply for membership right here by clicking the sign-up link in the upper right.

 Observing the Sun by: Simon Tang

 When i got into Astronomy, I always wonder how these amazing pictures that I would see and take would look over a period of time.

 Since i've only been doing this for about 2 years, I would see little to no change since everything in space moves at a very slow rate relative to our perspective.
 Oddly enough, most things actually move at some alarming rate, but because of the vast distances and sizes of these objects, we perceive them as being "slow".